Why Randolph Jefferson Deserves Serious Consideration

 4.👁️ Monticello Overseer Edmund Bacon’s eye-witness testimony points away from Jefferson

-Monticello Overseer Edmund Bacon — the only person who ever claimed to personally observe Sally Hemings’ paramour — testified that it was not Thomas Jefferson but another man that he saw leaving her room many mornings on his way to work:
+Monticello Overseer Edmund Bacon — the only person who claimed to have personally observed a man regularly leaving Sally Hemings' quarters — testified that it was not Thomas Jefferson but another man that he saw leaving her room many mornings on his way to work:

 “She was not his daughter; she was ___’s daughter.
 I know that.
 I have seen him come out of her mother’s room many a morning when I went up to Monticello very early.”